How to Install WordPress on Subdomain: 2 Proven Methods

 - You’ll have to upload the website files from your computer to the public_html/subdomain folder.
 To do this, log in to hPanel, navigate to Hosting, find your domain name, and click Manage.

-- On the Hosting Account page, scroll down to the Files section and click on File Manager.
+- On the Hosting Account page, scroll down to the Files section on the sidebar and click on File Manager.

 - Click on the public_html root folder.
 Once you’re in the folder, find the subdomain folder and open it.
 Then, click the Upload Files icon on the navigation bar and upload the WordPress files you previously extracted.

 - The next step is to create a new database and user so the web application can connect to it to retrieve information.
 To do this, return to the Hosting Account page on hPanel.
-Scroll down to the Databases section and click MySQL Databases.
+Scroll down to the Databases section on the sidebar and click Management.

 - In the Create a New MySQL Database and Database User section, fill out the database name, username, and password in the fields provided.
 Once finished, click the Create button.
 Don’t forget to note all the database credentials, including the alphanumeric strings.
 This information will be needed later.